Wednesday, August 6, 2025

 Our society has a very toxic understanding of nudity and the human body which is in fact harmful to our collective well-being.
 Disconnecting from our bodies by keeping them out of sight and out of mind under our clothes allows us to ignore when we are overweight and out of shape, plus it prevents us from embracing the diversity of humanity, as bodies come in many beautiful shapes, sizes, colours, genders and ages.

-Instead of celebrating our bodies as being virtuous and embracing the true beauty of humanity, we allow the media’s perfectionist standards and overly sexualized use of nudity to serve as our understanding of what a naked human body must be.
+Yet, instead of celebrating our bodies as being virtuous and embracing the true beauty of humanity, we allow the media’s perfectionist standards and overly sexualized use of nudity to serve as our understanding of what a naked human body must be.
 I find this very sad as we have lost the ability to accept non sexual nudity as simply being a part of our humanity, and an honest way of sharing our true selves with each other.
 We freak out and get offended by it instead.

-Hercules and Lichas: A Greek myth about a deadly robe
+Hercules and Lichas: A Greek myth about a deadly robe.

 If only Hercules had stayed naked he would not have been killed!

-It makes me happy to know that people are seeing my naked body online because in this way I'm no longer being forced to hide my body away as though I am some sort of hideous creature.
-Granted, posting photos online is certainly not the same as actually being naked outdoors so it's a compromise, but there’s not much else I can do.... aside from wearing my swimsuit thong at the public beach!
+It makes me happy to know that people are seeing my naked body online because in this way my true self is being seen.
+I'm no longer being forced to hide my body away as though I am some sort of hideous creature.
+Granted, posting photos online is certainly not the same as actually being naked outdoors so it's a compromise, yet it's still quite a liberating and freeing thing to do and I'm glad that I've done it.

 This will have to do as a photo for this section.